 Going forward, make it a monthly habit to download and file statements from your online accounts and anything related to your household.
 Most banks, credit card companies, and service providers will send you an email notification when your statements are ready.

 4. Shred sensitive documents.

 After scanning, shred sensitive documents.
 A shredder rated at level 3 security is considered good enough for confidential personal and business documents, but we’d advise going up to a level 4 micro-cut shredder.
-For occasional shredding, we like the AmazonBasics 12-sheet High-Security Micro-Cut Shredder ($99.99 on Amazon), which can run for up to eight minutes before requiring a cool-down period.
-For heavier home office use, we recommend the Fellowes Powershred 99Ms 12-sheet Micro-Cut Shredder ($337.34), which runs up to 20 minutes before requiring a cool-down period and meets security level 5 for disposal of government documents.
+For occasional shredding, we like the AmazonBasics 12-sheet Micro-Cut Shredder ($119, on sale for $85), which can run for up to 20 minutes before requiring a cool-down period.

 If you don’t want to purchase a shredder, check your town’s website to see if they offer a free document shredding/recycling day.
 Most towns seem to have one.